Medical Readiness Command, Europe Squad Wins 2nd Place in U.S. Army Best Squad Competition

-The Medical Readiness Command, Europe (MRC,EUR) team won 2nd place in the U.S. Army Best Squad Competition held at Fort Stewart, Georgia, Sept.
+SEMBACH, Germany – When the dust settled and the scores were tallied, the squad from Medical Readiness Command, Europe (MRC,EUR) team won 2nd place in the U.S. Army Best Squad Competition held at Fort Stewart, Georgia, Sept.
 25 - Oct.
 5th.
 The squad represented U.S. Army Medical Command (MEDCOM) in the competition.

-Pictured with the Medical Readiness Command, Europe squad are Brig.
-Gen. Clinton Murray (far right) and Command Sgt.
-Maj.
-Jesus Gonzalez (far left).
-(Courtesy Photo)
+Sgt.
+Maj. of the Army Michael R. Weimer presented the awards in a ceremony at the 2023 Association of the United States Army Annual Meeting and Exposition in Washington, D.C. on Monday Oct.
+9.

+In addition to winning 2nd place in the overall Army-level competition, Sergeant 1st Class Kaleb Richardson from Landstuhl Regional Medical Center won the SMA Michael A. Grinston Leadership Award.

 |Date Taken: